ccamel/awesome-ccamel/README.md

 - [antsankov/go-live](https://github.com/antsankov/go-live) - 🗂️ go-live is an ultra-light server utility that serves files, HTML or anything else, over HTTP.
 - [aosasona/gots](https://github.com/aosasona/gots) - No matter how you pronounce it, this repository is all about converting Go types to TypeScript types.
 - [apache/camel-k](https://github.com/apache/camel-k) - Apache Camel K is a lightweight integration platform, born on Kubernetes, with serverless superpowers
-- [apache/casbin](https://github.com/apache/casbin) - Apache Casbin: an authorization library that supports access control models like ACL, RBAC, ABAC in Golang: https://discord.gg/S5UjpzGZjN
+- [apache/casbin](https://github.com/apache/casbin) - Apache Casbin: an authorization library that supports access control models like ACL, RBAC, ABAC.
 - [applejag/kubectl-klock](https://github.com/applejag/kubectl-klock) - A kubectl plugin to render watch output in a more readable fashion
 - [application-research/estuary](https://github.com/application-research/estuary) - A custom IPFS/Filecoin node that makes it easy to pin IPFS content and make Filecoin deals.
 - [araddon/qlbridge](https://github.com/araddon/qlbridge) - A golang expression evaluator & Library to build SQL query engine based functionality.